 All European jurisdictions, to PCS' knowledge, have rules allowing for clawbacks.
 Clawbacks are usually rules to avoid a company heading towards insolvency from "defrauding" its existing creditors either by selling assets at very low prices (to friends and relations) or unfairly preferring certain creditors over others.
-However, as confirmed in the French legal opinion, no clawback applies to the transfer of the underlying exposures in the context of a French law governed securitisation.

-In any case, the Regulation (20.1) does not require STS "true sales" to be fully clawback proof since this would mean that no European securitisation could ever be STS.
+The Regulation (20.1) therefore does not require STS "true sales" to be clawback proof since this would mean that no European securitisation could ever be STS.
 It does require the sale not to be subject to "severe clawback".
 The Regulation does not define "severe clawback" but gives an example (20.2) where a clawback may occur.